 Instead of focusing on some minor doctrinal issue, we should instead see a great truth contained here.
-That truth is this, even though Jesus knew the heart of Judas, even though He knew his motives, even though He knew His plans, still, He loved Him and offered Him several opportunities to repent before it was too late.
+The truth is even though Jesus knew the heart of Judas, even though He knew his motives, even though He knew His plans, still, He loved Him and offered Him several opportunities to repent before it was too late.
 Even at this point, it was not too late for Judas to have been saved.

 Notice John 13:18; 13:20-27.
 In these verses, Jesus repeatedly shows Judas that He knows what he is up to.
 Jesus is giving Judas an opportunity to turn his life over to Christ.
 Jesus even served Judas as a slave would his master.
 His love never failed!
 What a lesson for every person in this room today, but especially those who are outside Jesus Christ.